DPRL/min/pen_entry/README.md

+# min
+* * *
-me of the interface is called min short for Math Input. min is designed to make it easier to include mathematical expressions in your search queries.
+The name of the interface is called min short for Math Input. min is designed to make it easier to include mathematical expressions in your search queries.
 Math expressions are drawn on the canvas, with keywords entered in a standard text box.
 Recognized expressions are converted to text and combined